keshavsali12345/Hibernate_Mysql1/README.md

-project of Employee Management is system project here i have used Hibernate framework , MYSQLdata base to store data of employee with CRUD Operation.
+Hibernate is a popular Java framework used for Object-Relational Mapping (ORM), which helps in mapping Java objects to database tables.  project of Employee Management system project here i have used Hibernate framework , MYSQLdata base to store data of employee with CRUD Operation.